How to map 21 CFR Part 11 requirements to MQTT payloads

 Schema Hash Mismatch on Verification Symptom: Downstream validator rejects

 schema_hashdespite correct payload structure.
 Resolution: JSON serialization order affects hash generation.
-Ensure both edge and validation systems usesort_keys=Trueandseparators=(",", ":")before hashing.
+Ensure both edge and validation systems usesort_keys=Trueandseparators=(",", ":").
 Strip whitespace and normalize floating-point precision (e.g.,round(value, 4)). -

 Audit Trail Chronology Violation Symptom: